OHI-Science/ohimanual/3_conduct_manual/ohi-manual.md

 `functions.r`contains the R codes to calculate status and trend for each goal and sub-goal, contained within individual functions.
 Calculations are done using prepared layers saved in the _layers_ folder and registered in _layers.csv_.
 As shown below, HAB and SPP each has its own function, calling data layers from _layers_.
 The BD function combines HAB and SPP scores, calling _scores_.

-ADD: subgoal functions read in data layers and calculated sub-goal scores; supra-goal reads in those sub-goal _scores_ to calculate scores for that supra-goal.

 To remove the subgoals, you can delete functions for HAB and SPP completely, and write a function for BD as you would for any goal, calling _layers_.

+> Remember that subgoal functions read in data _layers_ and calculated sub-goal scores; supra-goal reads in those sub-goal _scores_ to calculate scores for that supra-goal.

 ![](https://docs.google.com/drawings/d/1uTqbXyac72bE7yr2FZI9QEVGo1fSNgO4DXk1PIFk950/pub?w=960&h=720)

 ### Remove subgoals from `pressures_matrix.csv`

-This table indicates which individual pressures (stressors) affect which goal, sub-goals, or components, and weights them from 1-3 based on the degree of impacts.
+This table indicates which individual pressures (stressors) affect which goal, sub-goals, or elements, and weights them from 1-3 based on the degree of impacts.
 To remove subgoals from this matrix, you can simply delete the rows for each subgoal (HAB and SPP), and add a new row for BD, and treat BD as you would an individual goal with no subgoals.

 ![](https://docs.google.com/drawings/d/1sgZyyiQyPIWUn3_BojsBuQC_sbM4t_BW8YNGNqSd31w/pub?w=800&h=720)

 ### Remove subgoals from `resilience_matrix.csv`

-This table records information on which individual resilience measures affect which goal, sub-goals, or components.
+This table records information on which individual resilience measures affect which goal, sub-goals, or elements.
 Similar to what you would do with 'pressures_matrix.csv', you can delete the rows for HAB adn SPP, and add a new row for BD.

 ![](https://docs.google.com/drawings/d/1JUGogjH08_2KlOebKYxCR-JZFYGp5-6VwLYylblpWdw/pub?w=800&h=720)